KatherineMichel/portfolio/conference-blog-posts/recap-of-djangocon-us-2023.md

 Dr. Durham Latte ("House made vanilla bean syrup, maca root, and ginger topped with black lava salt")
 ![](recap-of-djangocon-us-2023-images/cocoa-cinnamon-dr-durham.jpg)

 It was comically on brand that with coffee in hand, I was looking for the [Durham Convention Center](https://www.durhamconventioncenter.com/) to help with organizing, got lost, and serendipitously stumbled upon the [Django Girls](https://djangogirls.org/en/durham/) Workshop hosted at the office of our wonderful, longtime partners [Caktus Group](https://www.caktusgroup.com/).
 I was reunited with my friends Dawn Wages, Jay Miller, Jason Judkins, Rebecca Conway, and Tim Allen.
 It was a great time at an event where lives are changed.
 Many Django careers have been started through [Django Girls](https://djangogirls.org/en/).
-While there, I enjoyed food from [Neomonde Mediterranean](https://www.neomonde.com/mediterranean-restaurant-durham/) ([organizer recommended](https://2023.djangocon.us/venue/#places)), caught up with my friends, and picked up some swag!
+Check out Django Girls alumane Dawn and Rachell Calhoun's Tuesday talk [Navigating Django's Future: Djangonaut Space](https://2023.djangocon.us/talks/navigating-djangos-future-djangonaut-space/) for their career success stories.
+While at the workshop, I enjoyed food from [Neomonde Mediterranean](https://www.neomonde.com/mediterranean-restaurant-durham/) ([organizer recommended](https://2023.djangocon.us/venue/#places)), caught up with my friends, and picked up some swag!

 So good to be welcomed in by my friend Tim :)
 ![](recap-of-djangocon-us-2023-images/tim-welcome.jpg)